 Quickbooks or Xero Accounting integrated with Salesforce

-I wrote about it exactly 3 years ago: QuickBooks Online integrates very nicely with Salesforce, and so does Xero Accounting, through 2-way syncing products, provided by our friend, Stony Grunow, Founder of Breadwinner.
+I wrote about it exactly 3 years ago: QuickBooks Online integrates very nicely with Salesforce, and so does Xero Accounting, through 2-way syncing products, provided by Stony Grunow, Founder of Breadwinner.
 Both are very easy to configure as Breadwinner does pretty much all the work of making the connection for you.
 If you are an international company, you may want to think through certain set-up issues first such as multi-currency. (see more about data models later).

 What can you do with the Quickbooks for Salesforce or Xero for Salesforce integration?